 The research mission is to conduct the highest quality research (basic, translational and clinical) in order to further enhance the ability to diagnose and successfully treat cancer.
 It is accomplished in multiple ways.
-As pivotal as the Cancer Center is, it should be stressed that it is a part of a larger Cancer Center Community(CCC).
-The CCC draws upon existing excellence in cancer treatment and research on this campus and NJMS, in particular.
+As pivotal as the Cancer Research is, it should be stressed that it is a part of a larger Cancer Research community.
+The Cancer Research community draws upon existing excellence in cancer treatment and research on this campus and NJMS, in particular.

-The CCC serves to complement programs in the Cancer Center, since only some of the faculty researchers and relevant core facilities are housed in the Center itself.
-Basic and translational research in the Center has initially drawn upon existing NJMS faculty who have relocated their research laboratories to the Cancer Center on the H level.
+The Cancer Research community serves to complement programs in the Cancer Research, since only some of the faculty researchers and relevant core facilities are housed here.
+Basic and translational research has initially drawn upon existing NJMS faculty who have relocated their research laboratories to the Cancer Research on the H level.
 These faculty are funded investigators who have provided the basis for an interdisciplinary approach to research.
 They are drawn from different departments at NJMS and are funded by diverse sources including multiple institutes of the National Institutes of Health.
 Newly-recruited faculty have already occupied much of the laboratory space on G level, and active recruiting to fill these laboratories and those on F level is ongoing and anticipated to last for several years.

 185 South Orange Avenue, Newark, New Jersey 07103